 Verses 3-12 are one long sentence in the Greek.
 ‘Such long sentences could be viewed as skillful in antiquity, when hearers of speeches were accustomed to following the train of thought for a longer time than North American and some other television-trained readers are today.’
 (NT Background Commentary)

-Praise – This hymn of praise is similar in many ways to that found in Eph 1:3-12, but whereas there Paul extols God grace in Christ, here Peter celebrates the hope that is ours through Christ’s resurrection.
+This hymn of praise is similar in many ways to that found in Eph 1:3-12, but whereas there Paul extols God grace in Christ, here Peter celebrates the hope that is ours through Christ’s resurrection.
 A closer Pauline parallel, therefore, would be 1 Cor 15:55.

-The God and Father of our Lord Jesus Christ – Here, as is so often the case, God is addressed in such a way as fits the nature of the case in hand.
+Nevertheless, these words are not merely formulaic.
+Here, as is so often the case, God is addressed in such a way as fits the nature of the case in hand.
 God cannot be known, loved or worshiped except as his Son Jesus Christ has revealed him to us.

 ‘The term “Father,” as applied to the first person of the Trinity, signifies not that the Father in any way created the Son or caused him to exist (for the Son has always existed and was never created, Jn 1:1-3; 8:58; 17:5,24; Rev 22:13), but that he relates to the Son as a father relates to a son normally: the Father plans and directs, the Son responds and obeys; the Father “sends,” the Son comes from the Father.
 (Gal 4:4; Jn 3:16,18 5:19,22,26-27,30) The Father creates “through” the Son; all things come “from” the Father “through” the Son.
 (Jn 1:3; 1 Cor 8:6; Col 1:16; Heb 1:2) (Grudem)